JamesRobertHawk/jamesroberthawk.github.io/HawkEngine.markdown

 contentvideo2: https://www.youtube.com/embed/rrO0J_agsCE
 ---

-HawkEngine is a brand new engine designed entirely from the ground up, able to run natively across all platforms.
+The Indie Game Engine is an engine designed entirely from the ground up, able to run natively across all platforms.
 The engine aims to encourage innovation in the field of graphical software and games.

+I am currenly working on the next iteration of this engine which will be called the HawkEngine and hope to release in late 2022.